CesiumLabs/code-examples/Python/chatbot/README.md

 # **Chatbot: Python**

-A simple chatbot that I made for school Project.\
+A simple chatbot that I made for school Project, that can generate fake user data along with fancy fonts\
 *Tho this chatbot is dumb sometimes, but it's not too bad lol*.

 # Check it Out!